University Pain and Spine Center

 The local anesthetic provides immediate but short-term pain relief.
 Due to the rapid action of the anesthetic, a steroid injection can also serve as a diagnostic procedure in your spine, verifying that the targeted site is the source of your pain.

-The team at the University Pain Medicine Center may recommend a joint steroid injection or an epidural steroid injection.
+The team at the University Pain and Spine Center may recommend a joint steroid injection or an epidural steroid injection.
 Your provider may inject steroids into any joint, but a steroid injection is often for knees, hips, and the sacroiliac joint where your spine and hip meet.

 Injections that target the epidural space of your cervical, thoracic, lumbar, or caudal spine alleviate pain caused by inflamed nerves.
 As a result, epidural injections may relieve pain in your back, neck, arms, and legs.